-Lighting is often an overlooked aspect of interiors — yet it’s one of the most important — playing a big part in the atmosphere, functionality and aesthetics of any room.
+Lighting is often an overlooked aspect of interiors — yet it’s one of the most important.
+Lighting playa a big part in the atmosphere, functionality and aesthetics of any room.

-Today we’re sharing the different lighting options you could use in your kitchen to inspire you to think beyond just downlights.
+Today we’re sharing the different lighting options you could use in your kitchen.
+Be inspired to think beyond just downlights.

 Using 1, 2 or 3 pendant lights above the kitchen bench is a popular option — adding both ambient and task lighting in one.

 While some people may say 3 pendant lights above a kitchen island has been done to death, it’s a beautiful option that you can’t go wrong with.

 The use of just 2 pendant lights is gaining popularity though, especially when using oversized pendants like these beautiful rattan ones that suit a contemporary or coastal kitchen.

 A lighting option that was often used in more commercial spaces but is now making a big appearance in contemporary residential kitchens is suspended lighting, like suspended track lights or extrusion lights.

 What we love about these lights is that they are ultra minimal and give an architectural look.
 They offer excellent direct lighting and are usually positioned over an island bench.